contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 It keeps the unified payment in the DAS (Simples Nacional Collection Document), with an aggregate rate ranging from 4% to 33% depending on the activity annex and revenue bracket.
 Operationally it stays simple — a single monthly slip, a single assessment, with no need to adapt the ERP for IBS/CBS.

-The problem: the B2B customer loses the IBS/CBS credit
+The commercial point: the B2B customer gets a reduced IBS/CBS credit

 Who this path makes sense for